 html body.home div#page.site header#masthead div.site-branding div.site-logo span.custom-logo-link img.custom-logo{ /*your CSS here */}

 1.2.
-Find the HTML class or id of the post
+Find the HTML Class or ID of the Post

-Finally, create your own CSS selector that suits the need of your website just like the custom logo example.
+Finally, create your own CSS selector that suits the needs of your website just like the custom logo example.
 Then, you can apply the CSS on the specific page or post by adding it in Appearance > Customize > Additional CSS.
-If you need more help with it, you can have a look at our guide on how to apply CSS to WordPress or apply CSS using the browser developer tool.
+If you need more help with it, you can look at our guide on how to apply CSS to WordPress or apply CSS using the browser developer tool.

-2. Adding a PHP function
+2. Adding a PHP Function

 The previous method is adequate for applying our custom CSS to specific posts or pages.
 It will be enough for most of the customization you might require.
 But in some cases, there can be limitations:

-• You want to apply some other condition besides the current page.
+- You want to apply some other condition besides the current page.

-If you need help you can even use one of the best child theme plugins for WordPress to create a child theme.
+If you need help, you can even create a child theme using one of the best child theme plugins for WordPress.

 2.1.
-Find the page/post id
+Find the Page/Post ID

-Then, paste the following snippet in the editor and Update the file.
-It will print the page id on the front end.
+Then, paste the following snippet in the editor and update the file.
+It will print the page ID on the front end.

 add_action('wp_head',function(){